NATO shakes up Russia strategy over Ukraine crisis

 "To the South, there is an arc of instability that spreads from North Africa and the Sahel, to the Middle East."

+NATO leaders will discuss the crisis in Ukraine with President Petro Poroshenko on Thursday.

-NATO leaders are expected to approve a package of support for Kiev, setting up trust funds worth around 12 million euros ($15.8 million) to improve Ukrainian military capabilities in areas such as logistics, command and control and cyber defence.
+They are expected to approve a package of support, setting up trust funds expected to be worth around 12 million euros ($15.8 million) to improve Ukrainian military capabilities in areas such as logistics, command and control and cyber defence.

 NATO officials say the alliance itself will not send the weapons that Ukraine is looking for.
 But individual allies could do so if they wished.